Automattic/wp-calypso/client/components/tile-grid/README.md

 Tile (jsx)
 ==========

-Component used to display a clickable tile with an image, call to action and description.
+Component used to display a clickable tile with an image, call to action, and description.

 #### Props